-Some of BART's TOD properties at the four San Mateo County Stations were purchased with some funding from the federal government.
+Some of BART's TOD properties at the four San Mateo County Stations were purchased with some federal funding.
 For those projects, the project timeline will reflect the federal agency for transit funding; the Federal Transit Administration therefore must review and concur TOD on land that was acquired with any federal funds.
 In other instances federal funding may be used for parts of a TOD process, such as access improvements, and will bring with them a variety of federal requirements.
-Federal requirements are regularly updated through a "Joint Development" circular published by the Federal Transit
+Federal requirements1 are regularly updated through a "Joint Development" circular published by the Federal Transit Administration.